sidecartridge/sidecart-site-dev-docs/sidecartridge-tos-256kb-decoder/hardware-installation.md

 Before starting with the soldering process, ensure that the decoder board is correctly aligned and oriented with the Motorola 68000 CPU.

+The low profile pins sit about 5 mm above the CPU, which gives the chip enough space to breathe and prevents overheating.
+If you are installing the device on a C070789 motherboard, the clearance between the decoder board and the metal shield can get a bit tight.

+As a general rule, there is no real need to keep the metal shielding on a modded Atari ST, but if you remove it, always put a strip of insulation tape on top of the decoder board to avoid accidental shorts.

+If you really want to keep the metal shield, you can bend the pins slightly outward so the decoder board sits a little lower.
+This reduces the height and gives you the clearance you need, but you lose some airflow around the CPU.

 {: .note}
 A little bit of blue tack can be used to hold the decoder board in place while soldering.
 This will help to keep the board aligned with the CPU pins and prevent it from moving during the soldering process.